OnlyFans KPI Framework: The 15 Metrics Every Agency Should Track Daily

 4. Refund Rate

 A metric most agencies ignore until it’s too late.
-High refund rates are an early signal of content quality issues, misleading PPV previews, or chatter overpromising.
+High refund rates are an early signal of content quality issues, misleading PPV previews, or chatters overpromising.
 They also directly reduce net revenue and can trigger account flags.

 Benchmark: Under 1.5% is healthy.
 Above 3% needs investigation.
-We’ve seen refund rates spike before a creator makes any production quality changes — it’s usually a sign that chatters have started overselling content that doesn’t deliver on the setup.
+We’ve seen refund rates spike before a creator makes any production quality changes — it’s usually a sign chatters have started overselling content that doesn’t deliver on the setup.

 Category 2: Retention Metrics